Basketball Shooting Drills

 Off-the-Dribble Shooting Drills

 Off-the-dribble shots are harder than catch-and-shoots because the player is moving when the shot leaves the hand.
 Run these only after catch-and-shoot reps look clean.
+The handle behind these pull-ups is built in our basketball dribbling drills library, which covers stationary, two-ball, on-the-move, and live-pressure work.

 Pull-Up Jumper Off One Dribble